As noted for the 1d (1/-), most known uses of these two Hospital Charity stamps are on philatelic covers.

 Prestige Philately Sale 156 June 2010 Lot 688.

-These are the only three covers recorded with a multiple of the 2½d (2/6) Brown stamp from the 1897 Victorian Charities issue.
+The following are the only two covers recorded with a multiple of the 2½d (2/6) brown stamp from the 1897 Victorian Charities issue.

 Millennium Auctions Rarities October 2004 Lot 65.